 Two broad categories of risk are generally covered by cyber insurance: cyber and privacy.
+An emerging and vitally important risk to consider is AI and the inherent risks of implementing it, using it and being targeted by it.
 Cyber risks include attacks, such as ransomware, business email compromise, denial of service attacks, data destruction and the like.
 Privacy risks include data breach and unintentional violation of privacy laws or regulations (where allowed).
 Privacy risks have expanded rapidly due to the adoption of new comprehensive privacy laws in six states, and especially litigation involving the California Consumer Privacy Act, which includes a private right of action.
 The Illinois and, recently, the New York City biometric privacy laws have inspired numerous class actions.
+Artificial intelligence (AI) is an emerging risk that muddies the waters a bit relative to cyber insurance and what may be covered and what cannot be covered.